Creating Digital Collections

 I like collecting things.
 On one hand this is a problem, because I currently have way too many things.
 On the other, having different kinds of collections just makes me happy.

 I have many different kinds of collections.
-There are my books, DVDs and Blu-Rays, Pop figures, enamel pins, model vehicles, posters, etc.
+There are my books, DVDs and Blu-Rays, Pop figures, enamel pins, model vehicles, stuffed animals, posters, etc.

 I decided a couple of months ago that I would like to document everything I have digitally.
 This will make it easier to find what I currently have (very useful during those times I’m at the bookstore and can’t remember if I bought a particular book or not because I hadn’t read it yet) and will also serve the purpose of helping identify what I had should I ever need to replace items (think fire, flood, etc.).

 Of course I could start doing this manually with photographs and typing everything into a spreadsheet, but I really wanted a program that would manage all this for me, as well as being capable of retrieving information based on description, barcode, etc.

 I went looking for collection management software.
 So began a long search of finding promising software only to discover that it’s no longer in active development.
 I also primarily run Linux at home, so the requirement was that it had to run natively on Linux or at least be in the form of a web app that I could run from a local server instance (not looking for anything cloud based).

 I finally came across Tellico which seemed to have everything I was looking for.